 Listeriosis is a bacterial infection of the brain, and it can affect a wide variety of animals, including cattle, birds, pigs, and humans.
 While this disease affects the nervous system, it can lead to other problems such as stillbirths, abortion, and encephalitis.
 The ingestion of bacteria causes most infections.
 However, direct contact or inhalation with the bacteria can also cause infection.

-Keep your animals and employees safe with Starbar’s insect control products that kill cockroaches to protect your operation from the costly and dangerous effects of cockroaches.
+Keep your animals and employees productive with Starbar’s insect control products that kill cockroaches to protect your operation from the costly and dangerous effects of cockroaches.
 Try our Cyanarox® Insecticidal Bait as it works great for controlling roaches on the ground in pig farms, milking parlors, broiler houses, caged layer houses, loafing sheds, feedlots, and on pastures.
-Alluvium™ Cockroach Gel Bait is used as a crack-and-crevice treatment for indoor and outdoor control of cockroaches.
-This cockroach killer gel is ideal for large-scale operations and is over 90% effective against roaches in animal housing facilities.